romilly/start-apl/manuscript/Chapter2.md

 0
 ~~~~~~~~

-A scalar has rank zero.
+A scalar has _rank zero_.
 Don't worry if that seems a little strange at first; just try to remember it,
 and don't let it surprise you when you see it again!

 ## Monadic and Dyadic functions

 Like `⍴` , many of APL's symbols have two meanings depending on whether they are used with one argument or two.
-Use with one argument is called _Monadic_, and use with two arguments is called _Dyadic_.
+When you use a function with one argument, you say the function is _Monadic_.
+When you use a function with two arguments,
+you describe it as _Dyadic_.

 For example, the `÷` symbol, used dyadically, means division.
 Used monadically, it means _reciprocal_.
 (The reciprocal of a number is 1 divided by that number).